Jungpyo-L/pushpull_suctioncup_106a/README.md

 The principal script uses several different [Python modules](https://docs.python.org/2/tutorial/modules.html) and functions in heloperFunction in order to work.
 Each of these modules have a specific purpose.

 ### The robotStatePublisher module
-This module keep publishing TCP pose as a topic (/endEffectorPose) with 30 Hz.
+This module keep publishing TCP pose as a topic (`/endEffectorPose`) with 30 Hz.
 If you want to change the publish rate, you need to edit the followng line:
 ```python
 rate = rospy.Rate(30)
 ```
 TCP pose published here is from TCP offset set in the UR pendent (not in the code).

-This module is excuted from the second launch file ('ur_experiment.launch').
+This module is excuted from the second launch file (`ur_experiment.launch`).

 ### The data_logger module
 The objective of this module to grab topics and save them as .csv files.
 This module uses 'service' so that user can request and stop data logging process.

-The topics in TopicList.txt (inside /config) are only recorded from this data logger.
-By default, /endEffectorPose and /netft_data are recorded.
-If you want to log your own defined topics, please add lines in TopicList.txt (see the example code 'simple_data_log.py').
+The topics in `TopicList.txt` (inside /config) are only recorded from this data logger.
+By default, `/endEffectorPose` and `/netft_data` are recorded.
+If you want to log your own defined topics, please add lines in `TopicList.txt` (see the example code `simple_data_log.py`).

-This module is excuted from the second launch file ('ur_experiment.launch').
+This module is excuted from the second launch file (`ur_experiment.launch`).

 ### Helper Functions
 These modules' primary purpose are to make the main code simple by integrating all helper functions related to robot control and data logging